donatogomez/ays9/docs/Howto/Create_repository/Create_repository.md

 <a id="rest"></a>
 ## Using the AYS RESTful API

-In order to use the AYS API you first need to obtain an JWT, as documented in the section about [how to get a JWT](../Get_JWT/Get_JWT.md).
+In order to use the AYS RESTful API you first might need to obtain a JWT, as documented in the section about [How to Get a JWT](../Get_JWT/Get_JWT.md).

 Once you got the JWT: